 Watching PLO games reminds me of the No-Limit Texas Hold’em games in the early 2000s when I fell in love with poker.
 It is common for several players to limp in the pot only to call a raise with a weak range out of position.

-In lower games the population is limping almost four times more often than they are raising.
+In lower games, the population limps almost four times more often than it raises.
 These passive players bleed money pre-flop and post-flop.

-A lot of players moving to PLO are also action players that like to see flops.
+Many players moving to PLO are also action players who like to see flops.
 They are seeking livelier games and bigger action.
 They play 50% or more of their hands pre-flop in hopes of hitting a strong hand or draw post-flop.

 The problem is that many of them significantly overestimate the value of their hand post-flop.
 With so many bad players dumping money in the middle, profits go up for those who know how to take advantage of it.